How to find and exploit information disclosure vulnerabilities

 Directory listings themselves are not necessarily a security vulnerability.
 However, if the website also fails to implement proper access control, leaking the existence and location of sensitive resources in this way is clearly an issue.

 During development, in-line HTML comments are sometimes added to the markup.
 These comments are typically stripped before changes are deployed to the production environment.
 However, comments can sometimes be forgotten, missed, or even left in deliberately because someone wasn't fully aware of the security implications.
-Although these comments are not visible on the rendered page, they can easily be accessed using Burp, or even your browser's built-in developer tools.
+Although these comments are not visible on the rendered page, they can easily be accessed using Burp, or even the browser's built-in developer tools.

 Occasionally, these comments contain information that is useful to an attacker.
 For example, they might hint at the existence of hidden directories or provide clues about the application logic.